marinamagdy98/pierres-profile/wp-content/plugins/wp-dark-mode/readme.txt

 Additionally read the WPPOOL [privacy policy](https://wppool.dev/privacy-policy/).

+== Special Thanks ==
+This plugin includes a modified version of a script from Dark Reader, an open-source browser extension licensed under the MIT license.
+We thank the Dark Reader team for their contribution to the open-source community.
+For more information about Dark Reader and their licensing terms, please visit https://github.com/darkreader/darkreader.

 == Frequently Asked Questions ==

 = How can I show the dark mode switch? =